 This is where urine leaks after pressure is exerted on the bladder from coughing, sneezing, laughing, exercising or heavy lifting.

-This is usually a troubling and disturbing symptom that starts to control your daily routines.
 This is a sudden, intense urge to urinate that is followed by involuntarily urinating.
-Frequent urination can happen during the night which can disturb a sufferer’s sleep.
+It can become an inconvenient and disruptive influence on your daily routine, such as need to urinate frequently during the night which can disturb your rest.
 Common causes include infection, neurologic disorder or diabetes.

-This is the frequent, or constant, dribbling of urine because the bladder doesn’t empty completely and the bladder is constantly over flooded beyond its capacity to store the excess urine, thereby leading to urine ‘overflowing’.
+This is the frequent or constant dribbling of urine because the bladder doesn’t empty completely.
+As a result, the bladder is constantly filled beyond its capacity to store the excess urine, thereby leading to urine ‘overflowing’.

 This happens when a physical or mental impairment prevents a person from getting to the bathroom in time.
 For example, arthritis which can interfere with a person unbuttoning their pants.